Family Safety is free technology from Microsoft that helps parents keep their kids safe when they use the PC.

 You get more Family Safety features in Windows 8.1, but you may need to manually change from Windows Live Family Safety to Microsoft Family Safety.
 Learn how to make the change in the Family Safety area of the Windows Essentials 2012 Release Notes.

 On a particular PC, when a child is signed in, the Family Safety icon should appear in the notification area.
 If the icon isn’t there, or if the icon is there but it isn’t working as expected, follow the steps under I can't connect to the service.

-When your child tries to use a website or app that is above the rating you set in Family Safety, they're blocked unless you give permission to specific websites and apps on the Family Safety website.
+When your child tries to use a website or app that is above the rating you set in Family Safety, they’re blocked unless you give permission to specific websites and apps at the Family Safety website.

 You can give permission ahead of time, or if your child has requested permission from a Windows 8 or Windows 8.1 PC, we send you a request by email.
 Requests also show up under Requests when you sign in to the Family Safety website.
 You can approve or deny the request from either the email or the website.

 When you have a request that’s been waiting for you, Family Safety sends an email to follow up—often in the middle of the night.
 It doesn’t have to mean your child is up that late.
 If we worried you, we're sorry!
 We wanted to make sure you got the request from your kid.

 If kids don’t sign out of the PC, they still look like they’re using the PC.
 Coach your kids to sign out, and then the time will be more accurate.

 Sign in to the Family Safety website, and click or tap into a child’s account.
 Choose Web Filtering from the list on the left, then use the slider to determine which categories of websites your child is allowed to see.

 To see which websites your kid has been using, and the search terms they’ve been using on Bing.com, use the Family Safety website.

 Get more info here: How do I prevent my child from seeing certain websites or chatting online?